The Devil’s Deal

 “What?”
 He asked irritably, I had been staring.
 I gave a meek effort to wipe the slack-jawed expression I could feel had taken over, but I imagine I did not do a very good job.
 The Devil’s face didn’t look any less irritated.

-“I just thought you’d look different.”
-My nonchalance took me aback.
+“I just thought you’d look different,” my own nonchalance took me aback.
 It certainly did not match my face.

 “I can look however I want.
 How did you think I’d look?”
 The Devil tilted his head curiously.
 I imagined he had not been expecting this conversation.